 Emily York Virginia, United States of America

-Emily York is an assistant professor in the School of Integrated Sciences at James Madison University.
+Emily York is an associate professor in the School of Integrated Sciences at James Madison University.
 She has a PhD in Communication and Science Studies (University of California San Diego).
 Integrating STS research and teaching into STEM spaces is a key emphasis of her practice and intellectual inquiry.
 Her research focuses on STS pedagogy, interdisciplinary collaboration, critical participation, responsible innovation, and future-making within high tech innovation and higher education.
 She is a founder and co-director of the STS Futures Lab.

 Associate Editor